-XV National Mine Rescue Competition finalists cancel contest to provide aid following Mexico City earthquake.
+XV National Mine Rescue Competition finalists cancel the contest to provide aid following the Mexico City earthquake.

 This past September 19, 2017, the appointed judges from CAMIMEX held a meeting in San Luis Potosí, México, to discuss the events taking place during the upcoming XV National Mine Rescue Competition scheduled for September 20 to 22.